 Campus flora consists of 95 trees, 20 shrubs, 90 palms, belongs to 21 families of angiosperms.
 Complete information of every tree was given in the form of Q R code.
-Most of the trees are old and tall with thick, green canopy which is suitable for the Auti, B.K., Pingle S.D. and Aher R.K.
-(2004): Survey growth of the lower group plants like lichens, bryophytes and different types of mushrooms on the bark of the trees in late rainy season and also provides shelter to birds and insects.
+Most of the trees are old and tall growth of the lower group plants like lichens, bryophytes and different types of mushrooms on the bark of the trees in late rainy season and also provides shelter to birds and insects.